soxueren/atsd/portals/portal-settings.md

 	metric = nmon.cpu_total.busy%
 ```

-Hash symbol in the middle of the line (preceded by any character other than tab or whitespace) is escaped and treated as regular text.
+A hash symbol in the middle of a line (preceded by any character other than tab or whitespace) is escaped and treated as regular text.

 ```ls
 [widget]